 Not so easy.
 Especially if you have solar.

-The biggest issue with Energy Made Easy is the total neglect of solar.
-It’s 2018 and more than 1.8 million Australian households have solar.
-Yet Energy Made Easy still doesn’t value solar tariffs.
-Your result will be inaccurate if you are one of the 31.5% of Queensland homes, 30.8% of South Australian or 16.4% of households in NSW with solar (Source: pv-map.apvi.org.au).
+A big issue with Energy Made Easy is they only value solar if you input your bill.
+If you select “I don’t have a bill” and follow the defaults, your solar won’t be valued.
+In 2020 there are more than 2 million Australian households with solar.
+Yet Energy Made Easy still doesn’t talk solar seriously.
+If you are not careful, your result could be inaccurate if you are one of the 31.5% of Queensland homes, 30.8% of South Australian or 16.4% of households in NSW with solar (Source: pv-map.apvi.org.au).
 Manually sifting through fact sheets to check feed-in tariffs, systems size conditions and then adding it all up, is a lot more than most will do.
 Forget premium feed-in tariffs or adding concessions.
 And demand tariffs can’t be calculated correctly either.

 The default comparison ranking for Energy Made Easy removes discounts.
 It’s not what most people would select if they were asked whether they would like to see the very lowest price or the lowest price without discounts.
 You can change the sort order to include discounts but people can miss this.